Do you have persistent periodontitis? Your gums are excessively visible when you smile?

-After the operation, the dentist in Ashok Vihar will place a periodontal dressing on your gums to protect the wound.
+After the operation, the Dental clinic in Delhi will place a periodontal dressing on your gums to protect the wound.
 It will therefore be careful not to take off or move it avoiding hard or sticky foods and favouring a soft and warm diet.

 You should also maintain an exemplary oral hygiene and can clean your teeth with a soft toothbrush being careful not to tear the dressing.
 Antiseptic mouthwashes can also help keep your mouth healthy and help heal.